kivy-school/kivy-reloader/README.md

 1. `poetry shell`
 2. `poetry install`
+3. Update the `kivy-reloader.toml` file with your phone IP.
-3. `python main.py`
+4. `python main.py`
-4. `python compile.py` and press 1, enter.
+5. `python compile.py` and press enter.
-5. Wait the compilation to finish on your phone.
+6. Wait the compilation to finish on your phone.
-6. Enjoy the Kivy Reloader!
+7. Enjoy the Kivy Reloader!

 ---